sftcd/pemesni/README.md

 # pemesni

-Specify the wee bit of format stuff needed to make/use PEM files for Encrypted SNI.
+Specify the wee bit of format stuff needed to make/use PEM files for Encrypted ClientHello (ECH).

 This might or might not be integrated into the
 [ESNI specification](https://tools.ietf.org/html/draft-ietf-tls-esni)